RotBolt/Flaker/docs/development.md

 ```

 If you want to `detekt` to auto correct some of the stuff, please add the flag `--auto-correct` to the above commands.

+## Contributing
+If you've found an error in this sample, please 🚩 file an issue.

+Patches are encouraged and may be submitted by forking this project and submitting a pull request.
+Since this project is still in its very early stages, if your change is substantial, please raise an issue first to discuss it. 🤝